tbarrella/aiok8s/README.md

 [`controller-runtime`](https://github.com/kubernetes-sigs/controller-runtime).
 This approach is taken to help ensure that the logic is battle-tested and reduce overhead in maintaining the library.
-It's meant to replicate only some of the most desirable tools of the library, not all of it.
+It's meant to replicate only some of the most desirable APIs of the Go libraries, not all of them.

 This is in early development.
 APIs may be adjusted or even removed.